saichandupaleti/aws-mlops-assignments/README.md

 This Repository contains assignments concerned with AWS cloud training
 # Instructions to run the flask app on EC2 instance

-## Connect to EC2 instance "FlaskAppYat" using SSH
+## Connect to EC2 instance "FlaskApp" using SSH
 - ssh -i RSAkey ubuntu@public-ip-of-ec2-instance

 ## Activate the environment and launch the app